holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/08_prisoners_lists/lesson_plan_day_2.md

     - Lists vs. Strings
     - `.append()`
 - Explain homework
-    - Stanford bio class about Prisoner's dilemma in evolution
+    - Stanford bio class about prisoner's dilemma in evolution
-    - Listen and be prepared for one question reading quiz
+    - Listen and be prepared for two question reading quiz
 - Pivot to review of prisoner's dilemma worksheet
     - What do we remember?
     - How are lists being used?
-- Walk through `./example.py` (from Problem 3 of worksheet)
+- Walk through `./prisoners_warm_up.py` (from Problem 3 of worksheet)
     - What is it doing?
     - How could we add another round?
     - How could we change the behavior and what would happen?
-        - Jerk Bot
+        - Jerk bot
         - Con-man bot (array length)
     - Step through using debugger
 - Continue worksheet